ONEARMY/academy/docs/guides/guidelines-machines.md

-# Machines How-to guidelines
+# Machines Library Guidelines

-By sharing a machine How-to you’re contributing to develop the largest, decentralised, open source library of recycling machines.
+By sharing a machine project you’re contributing to develop the largest, decentralised, open source library of recycling machines.
 Big up on that 🤙

-When it comes to  machines How-to, the most important thing is to provide a complete download file with all the necessary files to replicate the machine.
-We understand that most of the work for your how-to will go in designing your machine and documenting it thoroughly, so a short 3-4 step how-to will be enough!
+When it comes to machines projects, the most important thing is to provide a complete download file with all the necessary files to replicate the machine.
+We understand that most of the work for your project will go in designing your machine and documenting it thoroughly, so a short 3-4 steps will be enough!
 If you want to add more steps for giving some tips and tricks regarding the machine manufacturing process it’s very valuable.

-Regarding the documentation, we see CAD + a bill of material + schematic (if electric components) as the **minimum requirement** to share a machine how-to.
+Regarding the documentation, we see CAD + a bill of material + schematic (if electric components) as the **minimum requirement** to share a machine project.
 This being said, it helps a lot if you can provide additional part and assembly drawings, laser cut files, manuals or any other relevant information to replicate this machine.

-## Main requirements for these how-tos are:
+## Main requirements for these projects are:

 - Getting the files (at least at a minimum).
 - Describe the content you are providing